Leagues view : creating cross-sales

 Workshop outcome

-Two similar designs with personalized quick links.
-A Quick Links design pattern was the winning approach.
+Two similar designs with personalized quick links and default leagues.
+Quick Links became a winning approach.

 A new proto